 If a survey extends beyond asking questions, to include activities such as a nurse visit, taking samples, making physical measurements, etc. then written consent is recommended.
 If personal data, sensitive data or confidential data are gathered during a survey, the use of written consent forms is recommended to assure compliance with the Data Protection Act and with ethical requirements.

 For guidance, see our example survey consent statement as well as an example information letter from the British Household Panel Survey.
-You can view consent for other surveys in the UK Data Service data documentation attached to catalogue records in Discover.
+You can view consent for other surveys in the UK Data Service data documentation attached to catalogue records in our Data Catalogue.

 You might also wish to look at Understanding Society as an example of how consent is dealt with in large, complex quantitative studies.
 There is also a discussion of consent for linking Understanding Society with administrative data in the Special Cases section.